 They are atmospheric and very vivid, despite being almost all only two-colour, and their seeming simplicity allows for a surprisingly spare and powerful impact.

 The sketches span the totality of the history covered and there are a fair number of them.
 In this post we will look at some of the illustrations from the revolutionary and Soviet era.
-In a later post we will look at the earlier ones.

 From the Revolution, to Stalingrad, to space walks, they touch on it all and deserve an audience again.